georgegoh/digitalocean-kafka/README.md

 1. Create a small Kafka cluster consisting of 3 zk, 3 brokers, and a single 'utility' node that contains several roles (e.g., Control Center, Schema Registry, Proxy REST, etc).
 2. Generate a `hosts.yml` file for you that is ready to use with Confluent Platform Ansible playbooks.
+3. Generate a `cfk-controlcenter.yaml` file in the `k8s` directory that will deploy Control Center to a Kubernetes cluster that is configured to connect to this new cluster.

 ## How to use